stratdev3/SimpleW/readme.md

 }
 ```

-Note : all these helpers support differents types of parameters and options to deal with
+Note : all these helpers support different types of parameters and options to deal with
 most of the use cases.
 Just browse to discover all the possibilities.